 Once we have a Gamma model, the code generator can generate a Java program that precisely simulates the behavior of the original SysML model.
 In the framework of the EMBRACE project, we will extend the generator to also generate a wrapper implementing the FMI (functional mockup interface), i.e., to generate an FMU for the original SysML models.
 Furthermore, the code generator is flexible enough to make new features easily realizable – for example, a fine-grained control of nondeterministic behavior or a more orchestrated cooperation between FMUs may become necessary as the project evolves.

 Bindings to Modelica models

-The work on bindings between CRML and Modelica has currently started and will be based on the algorithm developed in MODRIO.
+The work on bindings between CRML and Modelica has currently started and will be based on the algorithm developed in the ITEA2 project MODRIO.

 CRML to Modelica translation